James B. Edwards College of Dental Medicine

 Emphasis is placed on training clinicians who are competent in all aspects of endodontics, so that they will be eligible for certification by the American Board of Endodontics.
 Candidates will also be required to complete an M.S.D.
 (Master of Science in Dentistry - College of Dental Medicine) program with an additional curriculum of core courses in the biomedical sciences.
 The curriculum is flexible enough to accommodate candidates desiring private practice as well as those interested in academics and research.

 The M.S.D. program is completed simultaneously with the clinical Certificate program, and there is no option for a Certificate only program.
-The combined M.S.D. and Certificate program is twenty-six (26) months in duration and is the only track available.
-New students are expected to begin their program on June 15, 2015 and no provision is made for other than full time participation in the postdoctoral endodontic program.
+The combined M.S.D. and Certificate program is twenty-six (26) months duration and is the only track available.
+New students are expected to begin their program on June 13, 2016 and no provision is made for other than full time participation in the postdoctoral endodontic program.

 A research project culminating in defense of a thesis is mandatory; and preparation of a manuscript suitable for publication in a peer reviewed journal is strongly recommended.
 Copies of the MUSC clinic and student policies are available to the applicant upon request.
 The postdoctoral endodontic student will be on emergency call every sixth week.
 All students are required to provide their own laptop or tablet, with only contemporary models being acceptable.

 Admission Criteria for the Postdoctoral Endodontic Program:

-Applicants must have earned a dental degree from an accredited US or foreign dental school.
+Applicants must have earned a dental degree from an accredited US or international dental school.
 Official transcripts are required directly from the dental school and must include the applicant’s class rank.
 Transcripts should also be requested from all undergraduate and graduate colleges or universities attended and sent directly to MUSC.

 At least three (3) letters of recommendation should be requested.
-One of these letters must be submitted by an endodontic faculty member from the applicant’s dental school.
+One of these letters must be submitted by an endodontic faculty member from the applicant’s former dental school.
 All letters should be sent directly to MUSC, with a business card attached to the recommendation and the sealed outside flap of the envelope signed by the sender.